-Besides the 36 shared genes in the fast-growing pattern driven by species-specific TFs, we also noted a couple of interesting observations.
+Besides the 36 shared genes in the fast-growing pattern driven by species-specific TFs, we also observed the other interesting results.
 Among the Top 300 worm orthologous genes with fast-growing ePDPs, genes involved in calcium ion binding (p<2e-6), GTP binding (p<7e-3) and neuron differentiation (p<0.05) are over-represented, suggesting that they are activated in the early stage of embryogenesis by worm-specific TFs.
-This observation indicates the GRN of these genes have evolved after the speciation.
+This observation indicates the gene regulatory network for these genes have evolved after the speciation.
 Proteins involved in calcium ion binding or GTP binding usually play a role in cell signal transduction [29].
 In fact, the genes involved in Wnt signaling and MAPK signaling exhibits a two-fold change.

 In contrast, the Top 300 fly genes with a fast-growing ePDP show no enrichment in signaling transduction or cell differentiation.
 Instead, functions associated with respiration, such as oxidative phosphorylation, are enriched (p<5e-10).
-The enrichment of energy generation in the Top 300 fly genes with a fastgrowing ePDP is probably indicative of the large energy requirement during fly embryogenesis [30], which did not provide the evolutionary conservation of this energy-related gene regulation.
+The enrichment of energy generation in the Top 300 fly genes with a fast-growing ePDP is probably indicative of the large energy requirement during fly embryogenesis [30], which did not provide the evolutionary conservation of this energy-related gene regulation.
 Our result reveals that the fly genes associated with respiration are more up-regulated by fly-specific TFs relative to conserved TFs, and that this up-regulation evolved after the separation of worm and fly.
 In addition, the lack of signaling enrichment might be due to the different sampling time points.
-It is well-known that the Wnt signaling in worms starts as early as at the 4-cell stage, when one cell receives the signal and starts differentiation [31].
-The time-series worm transcriptome data used in our study may have the resolution to detect those processes.
-However, since each of the first 10 cell cycles takes less than 10 minutes in the fly embryo [32], the 2 hour time interval in fly data may not have the resolution to capture the early regulatory events, such as Wnt signaling.
+It is well-known that the Wnt signaling in worms starts as early as at the 4-cell stage, when one cell receives the signal and aifeng Wang 9/7/15 10:45 AM